fission/fission.io/content/en/blog/serverless-twitter-bot-fission/index.md

 fission timer create --name minute --function tweetbot --cron "@every 1m"
 ```

-With this you have successfully developed a serverless twitter bot that can respond to mentions.
+With this you have successfully developed a serverless Twitter bot that can respond to mentions.
 Anyone who mentions you in a tweet, the bot will automatically respond to it with the generic message and drop a notification in your Slack channel.

 ## Conclusion